leontoeides/indicium/README.md

 The above examples will index a previously populated `Vec` or `HashMap`.
-However, the preferred method is to `insert` into the `SearchIndex` as you insert into your collection (Vec, HashMap, etc.).
+However, the preferred method is to `insert` into the `SearchIndex` as you insert into your collection (Vec, HashMap, etc.)

 Once the index has been populated, you can use the `autocomplete` and `search` functions.